rajeshvkothari/oom/GIN_README_2508.md

 - Verify ric model:

-  - Verify all pods are in running state using the following commands on Bonap Server:
+  - To verify that ric is deployed successfully, use the following command and check that all pods are in running state on    Bonap Server:

 	```sh
 	$ kubectl get pods -n ricplt
 	$ kubectl get pods -n ricinfra